Vermont

 How Vermont Compares to Other States

 Vermont occupies an unusual position in the national data privacy landscape.
-It was a genuine pioneer with the data broker registry, but it lacks the comprehensive consumer rights framework that many other states have adopted.
+It was a genuine pioneer with the data broker registry and the AADC, but it still lacks the comprehensive consumer rights framework that many other states have adopted.

 Strengths of Vermont's approach: